Fibre is not exciting, fun or sexy but it’s incredibly important.

 People who got more fibre tended to be lighter overall-while those who were obese got an average of almost 1 gram a day less fibre than normal-weight participants, according to a study at the Medical University of South Carolina.

 And recent research at Georgia State University found that mice put on diets lacking in fibre-specifically soluble fibre-gained weight and had more body fat compared with those who weren’t deficient.

 A recent analysis of 19 studies, for example, found that people who ate the most fibre-more than 26 grams a day-lowered their odds of the disease by 18 per cent, compared to those who consumed the least (less than 19 grams daily).

 The researchers believe that it’s fibre’s one-two punch of keeping blood sugar levels steady and keeping you at a healthy weight that may help stave off the development of diabetes.

 If your gut isn’t happy then your brain and mood won’t be too far behind it.

-It’s been now proven that your gut is the second brain and can have adverse effects on your mental health but your mood too.
-There is 2 armies of bacteria in your gut, Good Vs Evil.
+It’s has been proven that your gut is the second brain and can have adverse effects on your mental health but your mood too.
+There are two armies of bacteria in your gut, Good Vs Evil.

-You’ve got to consistently get enough grams-ideally every day, if not most days of the week-to keep getting the benefits.
+You’ve got to consistently get enough grams-ideally every day, if not most days of the week too keep getting the benefits.